kito99/polymer-in-action-demo/README.md

-# Polymer App Toolbox - Starter Kit
+# Polymer in Action Demo

 Sample app from the [Polymer in Action](http://www.developermarch.com/developersummit/session.html?insert=kittoman2) presentation, originally presented at the [Great Indian Developer Summit](http://www.developermarch.com/developersummit) in 2018.

+This is a simple app built from the Polymer Starter Kit that uses Firebase Auth, Google Maps, YouTube, and the Vaadin Grid.

 Slides: http://virtua.tech/slides/polymer-in-action/